dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 categories: stuff
 ---
-For quite some time I found myself waiting impatiently for the next Monday, and that's not because of opportunity to rise early from the bed and go to University.
+For quite some time I found myself waiting impatiently for the next Monday, and that's not because of opportunity to rise early and go to University.
-That's because the **most amazing** thing happens in the form of a stunning music playlist freshly crafted for me by **[Spotify](https://www.spotify.com)**, music streaming service.
+That's because the **most amazing** thing appears: a stunning music playlist freshly crafted for me by **[Spotify](https://www.spotify.com)**, music streaming service.

-The playlist, called **Discover Weekly**, is a set of 30 songs picked magically just for myself. ~~It sounds pretty simple, right?~~ As some might expect, there is some serious Data Science involved in the process of music recommendation at Spotify and I will try to elucidate the topic.
+The playlist, called **Discover Weekly**, is a set of 30 songs picked magically just for me. ~~It sounds pretty simple, right?~~ As some might expect, there is some serious Data Science involved in the process of music recommendation at Spotify.

 It is almost *weird* how good Discover Weekly is.
 In fact it's so good it inspired me to write about it and make a **[small Java project](https://github.com/dyngosz/spotify-discover-playlist)** concerning it (more on that later).